North/South America Trade Relations

 U.S. Free Trade Agreements in the Americas

-The United States and the five Central American countries share roughly $58.63 billion in total (two-way) trade in goods.
-U.S. goods exports to Central America totaled $32.75 billion in 2019.
+The United States and the five Central American countries share roughly $48.89 billion in total (two-way) trade in goods.
+U.S. goods exports to Central America totaled $24.76 billion in 2020.
 The United States is the main supplier of goods and services to Central American economies.
-More than 40% of total goods exports by Central America come from the United States.
-California exports to the DR-CAFTA market topped $2.04 billion in 2019, making it the fourth largest state exporter.
+More than 40% of total goods exports to Central America come from the United States.

-An agreement reached in October 2020 updated the 2011 ATEC with three new annexes that included state-of-the-art provisions on customs administration and trade facilitation, good regulatory practices, and anticorruption.
+In October 2020, an agreement was reached to update the 2011 Agreement on Trade and Economic Cooperation (ATEC) with three new annexes that included state-of-the-art provisions on customs administration and trade facilitation, good regulatory practices, and anticorruption.
 The United States and Brazil plan to continue discussions on how to increase trade and further investment between the two countries.

-Brazil is the ninth largest export destination of U.S. goods, with exports totaling $43.08 billion in 2019.
-The United States imported $30.8 billion of Brazilian goods the same year.
-Brazil is California’s 25th largest export destination; California exported $1.3 million to Brazil in 2019.
-The United States was the first country to recognize Brazil’s independence in 1822, representing a long well-established diplomatic relationship between the two countries.
+Brazil is the ninth largest export destination of U.S. goods, with exports totaling $35.04 billion in 2020.
+The United States imported $23.31 billion of Brazilian goods the same year.
+Brazil is California’s 29th largest export destination; California exported more than $1 million to Brazil in 2020.
+The United States was the first country to recognize Brazil’s independence in 1822, representing a long, well-established diplomatic relationship between the two countries.
 A U.S.-Brazil CEO forum, originally established in 2007, was reinvigorated in November 2019 and now meets regularly.

 It is expected the Biden administration will continue to engage with Mexico and Canada, together with the nation’s trade and investment partners in Latin America.

 It is hoped that the success of the USMCA may serve as a foundation for future trade agreements.